grantchen2003/insight-cli/README.md

 ## CLI Commands

-The following commands require an internet connection.
+The following cli commands require an internet connection.

 To initialize the current directory as an insight repository, run the following command: